 - Lack of water doesn't always cause a dry, brown area.
 Sometimes, other problems such as bugs, fungus or construction debris can damage grass too.
 Therefore, if watering the brown area does not solve the problem, then you should talk to the professional gardeners or farmers for advice.

 - Besides watering, you should also have a proper plan for fertilizing and mowing to maintain a good condition for your lawn.
 You could buy some types of lawn mower such as reel lawn mower, self propelled lawn mower to be proactive in this task.
-We have already published a useful article to review the best push mower and the best riding lawn mowers on our website in case you need a reference source to buy a lawn mower.
+We have already published a useful article to review the best push mower 2018 and the best riding lawn mower 2018 on our website in case you need a reference source to buy a lawn mower.
 Check it out!

 Watering your lawn is not hard!
 However, we need to understand our lawn’s conditions such as the soil type, weather condition, and grass type to create a good watering schedule.
 After the hard part is done, then your job will become easier.